FlagOpen/RoboBrain_Dex/README.md

 The following features are planned for future implementation:

 - [x] Complete data processing scripts and documentation
+- [x] Complete deployment scripts on real robots
 - [ ] Complete pretraining scripts and documentation
-- [ ] complete deployment scripts on real robots

 ## Acknowledgments